Bridging loans explained

 It’s important to weigh up any potential downsides or other points to consider with taking out a bridging loan as well.
 These could include:

-- Paying interest on interest - If you don’t make any payments on the bridging loan the interest is added to the balance, so you’ll end up paying interest on this interest.
+- Paying interest on interest - As you don’t make any payments on the bridging loan the interest is added to the balance, so you’ll end up paying interest on this interest.

 - No access to a redraw facility - if you choose to make payments during the bridging term, you won’t be able to access those funds later.